okoko/qpid-cpp-docker/README.md

 - `QPIDD_SSL_DB_DIR` defines the directory where the NSS tools certificate database will be created.
 By default `$QPIDD_HOME/etc/ssl`
 - `QPIDD_SSL_SERVER_PUBLIC_KEY` and `QPIDD_SSL_SERVER_PRIVATE_KEY`
-  specify the public and private keys of the broker certificate.
+  specify the public crt file and private pem key file contents of the broker certificate.
 (The keys should be stored in these variables as strings, not as a path to file).
 If specified, the broker will be configured with SSL
 - `QPIDD_SSL_TRUSTED_CA` defines the certificates which will be accepted as trusted CA certificates
 - `QPIDD_SSL_TRUSTED_PEER` defines the certificates which will be